509dave16/sam-tic-tac-toe/README.md

-#SAM Redux Seed
+#SAM Tic Tac Toe

-This is a stubbed out port of Sam Redux sample implemented by [gunar](https://github.com/gunar/sam-redux "SAM Redux")
+This is a Tic Tac Toe implementation using the SAM.
+It based off of a Sam Redux sample implemented by [gunar](https://github.com/gunar/sam-redux "SAM Redux").

 #Understanding SAM